EESSI/docs/docs/site_build/site_cvmfs.md

 ## Site-specific CVMFS infrastructure
 The recommended CVMFS setup for a site-specific CVMFS repository is:

-- A Stratum 0 servers
+- A Stratum 0 server
 - Two (or more) Stratum 1 servers
 - Two (or more) proxies